Best Food for Degu

 Degu Nutritional Profile

-Dietary planning for Degu starts with understanding this breed's Small (6-10 oz) physique and friendly character.
+Start any diet conversation about a Degu from the physical baseline (Small (6-10 oz)) and behavioral baseline (friendly); nutrition choices flow from there.
 Over a 6-9 years lifespan, the right nutrition foundation prevents many common health issues.
 Degu's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger small animals.
 Choose nutrient-dense formulas designed for small small animals.
 With very high activity demands, Degu needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-small animal formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Degu to maintain coat health and joint function.

 Life-Stage Feeding Guide for Degu

-Maintenance formulas for Degu should reflect their very high activity level with complete and balanced nutrition meeting AAFCO standards for adult small animals.
+Maintenance formulas for Degu should reflect their very high activity level with complete and balanced nutrition meeting small animal nutrition guidelines for adult small animals.

 Common Dietary Sensitivities in Degu